MicrosoftDocs/Advertising-docs/BingAds/guides/authentication-oauth.md

 ## <a name="oauthparameters"></a>OAuth Authorization Parameters
-The following sections list the request and response parameters that are available when calling the Live Connect authorization service as described in the [Implicit Grant Flow](#implicit) and [Authorization Code Grant Flow](#authorizationcode) walkthroughs above.
+The following sections list the request and response parameters that are available when calling the [Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-protocols-oauth-code) authorization service as described in the [Implicit Grant Flow](#implicit) and [Authorization Code Grant Flow](#authorizationcode) walkthroughs above.

 > [!NOTE]
 > The Bing Ads SDKs do not directly expose the *authentication_token*, *display*, *error*, *error_description*, *grant_type*, *locale*, *response_type*, or *scope*, parameters.
 The Bing Ads SDKs do expose the *client_id*, *client_secret*, *redirect_uri*, and *state*  parameters.

 ### <a name="oauthrequestparameters"></a>OAuth Request Authorization Parameters
-The following table lists the request parameters that are available when calling the Live Connect authorization service.
+The following table lists the request parameters that are available when calling the [Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-protocols-oauth-code) authorization service.

 Parameter  |Description
 ---------|---------